tohwsw/aws-ecs-workshop-console/Lab2-Create-Service-with-FarGate/readme.md

 ## 7. Creating the ALB

+**External ALB**

-We need an Application Load Balancer [ALB](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to route traffic to our endpoints.
+We need an Application Load Balancer [ALB](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to route traffic to our ColorGateway endpoints.
 An ALB lets you direct traffic between different endpoints and in this lab, we'll use it to direct traffic to the containers.

 To create the ALB, navigate to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home?#LoadBalancers:sort=loadBalancerName), and select **Load Balancers** from the left-hand menu.
 Choose **Create Load Balancer**.
 Create an Application Load Balancer: